devsalmon/dao-chat-app/README.md

 ## Note

-We are still extremely early on in development stages, and have not released our app.
-Be mindful that new commits or changes to our server can cause authentication issues and persistent chat synchronisation errors as well as other general bugs.
+We are still extremely early on in development stages and have not yet released our app.
+Be mindful that new commits, or changes to our server can cause authentication issues and persistent chat synchronisation errors as well as other general bugs.

 ## Mobile App